tylerlrhodes/blog2/content/posts/book-review-deceit-desire-and-the-novel.md

-DDATN explores a number of ideas and themes with regards to *triangular desire* which are present in varying forms through the novels analysed, including: vanity, metaphysical desire, politics, and interpersonal relationships.
+DDATN explores a number of ideas and themes with regards to *triangular desire* which are present in varying forms through the novels analyzed, including: vanity, metaphysical desire, politics, and interpersonal relationships.
 Girard's explanations and analysis of the texts offers a lot of ground for review and study, and despite being published in 1961 is certainly still relevant.
-Reading his explanations and reasonings about the texts in question begs for further thought on any number of topics.
+Reading his explanations and reasoning about the texts in question begs for further thought on any number of topics.

 Girard is obviously a master at interpreting just about everything